CrowdShelf/server/README.md

 There's also CI on the `dev`-branch, which is the latest version of the API.
 You'll find it on `crowdshelf-dev.herokuapp.com/api`

 ### Docker
+A Docker-image is avaiable on the Docker Hub.
+You can get it with `docker pull crowdshelf/server`.

 Build the image with `docker build -t crowdshelf/server .`, and run it with  `docker run --net host crowdshelf/server`.
 The ports `3000` and `27017` will be exposed.
 You can reach the API on `localhost:3000/api`.